Culture 4 min read

 Why It Matters

 Lee Cronin's success represents a significant moment for Irish cinema, demonstrating that Irish directors can compete at the highest level of international genre filmmaking.
-The film's release also provides a boost to UK and Irish cinemas, which continue to recover from the disruptions of recent years and benefit from a strong slate of new releases to attract audiences.
+The film's production in Ireland and Spain, combined with its Irish creative leadership, underscores the growing confidence of major studios in Irish talent.
+The film's release also provides a boost to UK and Irish cinemas, which continue to benefit from a strong slate of new releases to attract audiences back to the big screen.
+Cronin's willingness to take creative risks — turning down a guaranteed sequel to pursue a more challenging project — has paid off both critically and commercially, and sets a compelling example for the next generation of Irish filmmakers.

 What's Next

-Box office results for the opening weekend will be closely watched, with industry observers keen to see whether Cronin's film can replicate the commercial success of Evil Dead Rise.
-The film's international release is expected to follow in the coming weeks.
-For more, see Screen Daily.
+Box office results for the opening weekend will be closely watched, with industry observers keen to see whether Cronin's film can build on its strong second-weekend performance in the United States, where it dropped only 59% — a solid retention rate for a horror title.
+The film's international release is expected to continue rolling out in the coming weeks.
+For more, see Rotten Tomatoes: The Mummy First Reviews and Screen Daily: UK and Ireland Cinema Releases 2026.

 What's Your Take?